Hyppää sisältöön

 Direct equity investments

-The Church Pension Fund owns direct Finnish and European equities through three discretionary asset management agreements.
+The Church Pension Fund owns direct Finnish and European equities through discretionary asset management agreements.
 A discretionary asset management agreement means that the Church Pension Fund is listed as an owner in the shareholder register, but a mandate manager is authorised to make the investment decisions on behalf of the Pension Fund.
-The agreement specifies the limitations of the investment activities, including the ESG criteria, and the asset manager must manage the Pension Fund’s investments in accordance with the agreement.
+The agreement specifies the limitations of the investment activities, including criteria for responsible investment, and the asset manager must manage the Pension Fund’s investments in accordance with the agreement.
 According to the agreement, the asset manager undertakes to consider ESG issues in its investment decisions, to serve as active owners and to report on its activities.

 Indirect equity investments

-In addition to discretionary asset management agreements, the Pension Fund has mutual funds for equity investments in different geographical areas.
-The Pension Fund selects asset managers that have proven their commitment to responsible investing by signing the Principles for Responsible Investment (PRI) and by drafting their own responsible investment rules.
+In addition to discretionary asset management agreements, the Pension Fund holds equity funds in different geographical areas.
+The Pension Fund selects asset managers that have proven their commitment to responsible investing by signing the Principles for Responsible Investment (PRI) and by drafting their own responsible investment policies.
 Such asset managers consistently incorporate ESG issues into their investment analyses through different methods, take advantage of their shareholder rights at annual general meetings and discuss responsible practices with companies.

 Equity index investments